percyfal/ratatosk/README.md

     def args(self):
         return [self.input(), ">", self.output()]

+    # The following functions are inherited from JobTask and changing
+	# their behaviour is often not necessary

-    # For single requirements, the BaseJobTask often suffices.
-For
+    # For single requirements, the BaseJobTask function often
-	# more complex requirements, a reimplementation is needed.
-Idea is
+    # suffices.
+For more complex requirements, a reimplementation is
-	# to generate the source name of the parent class that was used to
+    # needed.
+Idea is to generate the source name of the parent class
-	# generate the target
+    # that was used to generate the target
     #def requires(self):
     #    cls = self.set_parent_task()
     #    source = self._make_source_file_name()
     #    return cls(target=source)

-    # The following functions are inherited from JobTask and changing
-	# their behaviour is often not necessary

     #def exe(self):
     #    """Executable of this task"""
     #    return self.executable

 	# Subprogram name, e.g. 'aln' in 'bwa aln'
     #def main(self):
-    #    return "subprogram"
+    #    return self.sub_executable

 	# Returns the options string.
 This may need a lot of tampering
 	# with, see e.g. 'ratatosk.gatk.VariantEval' (but see also comment